buttheadbob/MDK-SE/The-Storage-String.md

 In the same vein, note that we add the [null-coalescing operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-conditional-operator) `??` to the line containing `_someTextDescription`.
 This is to handle the case where that field might be null, in which case we store an empty string instead.

 This method of using `Storage` should be enough for most smaller scripts.

----

-For the more advanced user, you might need a little more complicated storage.
-Let me help you on your way by providing you with the helper classes I most commonly use: The `StorageDictionary`. and the `StorageConfig`.

-_adv. storage classes pending_